LAW0026/Unit-1-Outcome-2-Python-Password-Generator/README.md

 Clone or Download the repository

 ## Running the program
-In a terminal run the following commands in the projects folder.
+In a terminal run the following command in the projects folder depending on your installation.
 ```console
 python3.8 PasswordGen.py
 ```